1jour1vin

 About the estate:

-This classified growth, located in the very south of Léognan, produced some of Bordeaux’s finest white wines in the 1980s.
+This classified growth, located in the very southern part of Léognan, produced some of Bordeaux’s finest white wines in the 1980s.
 After being sold to Banque Populaire in 1994, Fieuzal declined until 2001.
 That was the year Irish businessman Lochlann Quinn acquired it, then hired Stephen Carrier, originally from Champagne, as director.
-From then on, the estate regained its excellent standing, with a clear focus on body, structure, and tannic elegance in the reds, and freshness following the arrival of consultant Thomas Duclos.
-With some setbacks (2013) and major successes (2008), the whites are gradually regaining their full-bodied, intense character and aging potential.
+From then on, the estate regained its former excellence, with a clear focus on body, structure, and tannic elegance in the reds, and freshness in the whites following the arrival of consultant Thomas Duclos.
+With some setbacks (2013) and great successes (2008), the whites are gradually reclaiming their full-bodied, intense character and aging potential.

 James Suckling